Cavaliers vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers vs. Hornets: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Charlotte Hornets (26-55) are underdogs (+4.5) as they attempt to end a four-game losing streak when they visit the Cleveland Cavaliers (51-30) at 1:00 PM ET on Sunday, April 9, 2023 at Rocket Mortgage Fieldhouse.
-The contest airs on BSOH and BSSE.
+The Cleveland Cavaliers (51-30) will try to extend a three-game winning streak when they host the Charlotte Hornets (26-55) on Sunday, April 9, 2023 at Rocket Mortgage Fieldhouse as 6.5-point favorites.
+The contest airs at 1:00 PM ET on BSOH and BSSE.
+The matchup's point total is set at 214.5.

 Cavaliers vs. Hornets Odds & Info